Particular/docs.particular.net/tutorials/nservicebus-101/lesson-1/tutorial.md

 NServiceBus needs queuing infrastructure (a [transport](/nservicebus/transports/)) to move messages around.
 By default, this course will use **Microsoft Message Queuing (MSMQ)**, which is included with every version of Windows, although it is not installed by default.

-{{NOTE:
-In some environments, you may not have sufficient privileges on your system to install MSMQ.
-Or, you may be hesitant to introduce a new piece of infrastructure if not absolutely necessary.
-If this is the case, you can use the [SQL Server Transport](/nservicebus/sqlserver/) instead, as most developers have ready access to a SQL Server instance, or can install [SQL Server Express](http://downloadsqlserverexpress.com/) locally.

-To get started using the SQL Server transport for this guide, see the [SQL Server transport setup instructions](../using-sql-transport.md).
+NOTE: If MSMQ is not an option for your environment, the [SQL Server Transport](/nservicebus/sqlserver/) can be used as a message transport instead.
+To get started using the SQL instead of MSMQ, review the [SQL Server transport setup instructions](../using-sql-transport.md).
 Throughout the rest of the guide, instructions that differ between the SQL and MSMQ transports will be highlighted in an informational box like this one.
-}}

 To install MSMQ on your machine, you have two options: